 At 78 years old, I have been playing gambling games for most of my life.
 I grew up on the west side of Chicago.
 My father owned a pool room with a poker game in back.
 So my earliest recollections were playing cards.
 To this day the only thing I do left handed is deal cards because I was so little when I started that I couldn’t hold the cards in my left hand.
 I had to hold them in my right and peel them off with my left.
 My family always played games together, including Monopoly and all the card games.
 So, I grew up experiencing the vicissitudes of probabilities in cards and dice.

 Growing up in the ’40’s my friends all gambled.
 I remember pitching pennies in grade school.
-We would stand behind a line on the sidewalk and try to pitch our pennies closest to the line two sidewalk squares (about 10 feet) away.
+We would stand behind a line on the sidewalk and try to toss our penny closest to the line two sidewalk squares (about 10 feet) away.
 Although we were pretty much uniformly poor we always ‘played for keeps.’
 Continue reading